 ‘A masterpiece of Korean history: This epic political novel traces the country from Japanese occupation through partition, as experienced by a family of railway workers… Not only does he breathe life into vivid protagonists, but the novel so inhabits their perspective that we share the shock and disbelief as their hard-won freedom is snatched away.’
 The Guardian

 Hwang’s new novel unfurls at full speed.
-The story of three generations of railroad workers from Lee Ji-chul to Lee Jin-oh, his great-grandson and factory worker in current times, who is left high and dry by his employers and protests by occupying the top of the sixteen-story factory chimney.
-During the cold and long nightS, he talks to his ancestors and friends, chewing on the meaning of life, on wisdom passed down the generations.
+The story of three generations of railroad workers from Lee Ji-chul to Yi Jino, his great-grandson and factory worker in current times, who is left high and dry by his employers and protests by occupying the top of the sixteen-story factory chimney.
+During the cold and long nights, he talks to his ancestors and friends, chewing on the meaning of life, on wisdom passed down the generations.

 Hwang has here achieved something rare – a novel that reflects the lives of modern industrial workers, presenting their roots through lives spanning over a hundred years and bringing those characters missing from our literary history, to the fore.
-The culmination of his life’s work and showcases Hwang at his best: bridging political struggle with literature.
+The culmination of his life’s work, it showcases Hwang at his best: bridging political struggle with literature.

 - Changbi Korea